enjaku4/rabarber/README.md

 - `migrate_authorization_context!(old_context, new_context)` - renames a context
 - `delete_authorization_context!(context)` – removes roles tied to a deleted context

-Please note that these are irreversible data migrations.
+These are irreversible data migrations.

 ## When Unauthorized